ajcrites/gn-search/README.md

 * `id` -- ID of the element to load results into (default: gn-search-container)
  * **WARNING:** If provided, the element that ordinarily has the results is omitted from the response.
 You must provide your own
+* `results` -- Number of results to be displayed (any amount over this will display a "show more" link) (default: 0 -- unlimited)
+* `limit` -- Total number of allowed results (default: 0 -- unlimited)

 **NOTE:** The input has an `id` attribute of `gn-search`.